 Devine was ready for that.
 She knew what Perry was going to bowl, and she knew she had to hit the ball firmly and she rightly did.
 She smashed one right back to Perry but the latter being a footballer was super quick with the reflex and placed her boots at the exact moment.
 It was a moment of happiness for all the Australian fans out there, but for New Zealand, the fans, the team, Devine even before they could realize lost the match by three runs.
 Perry was awarded the player of the match for her 3 for 18 and of course, for her right boot, the

-For New Zealand, this loss came right after the men’s team’s loss in the final.
-Unfortunately, Perry’s boots stood before the winning and losing and made all the difference.
+For Australia, this win came right after the men’s team’s loss in the final.
+Fortunately, Perry’s boots stood before the winning and losing and made all the difference.

 After this tournament, Australia went on to win three consecutive titles and won their fourth in 2018.
 In 2016, they almost won it but West Indies were too good to steal the win.